International Federation for Emergency Medicine: Committees and special interest groups

 The IFEM Board can establish committees to perform focused work on behalf of IFEM.
 Committees established by the board include a finance committee, a core curriculum and education committee, nominations committee, specialty implementation committee, governance committee, clinical practice committee, and research committee.
 Membership on a committee is open to anyone who is part of an IFEM member society or college.

 IFEM has four special interest groups: pediatric emergency medicine, triage, ultrasound, and disaster medicine.
 Each group reports to the clinical practice committee.
 Unlike committees, "other interested individuals" who are not part of an IFEM member society or college may join special interest groups.

 Other initiatives

 Awards

 IFEM offers two main awards: Order of the IFEM and IFEM Humanitarian Award.
 The Order of the IFEM (FIFEM) was established in 1999 "to recognise those individuals who have contributed significantly to the development of emergency medicine in their country and to the development of the International Federation for Emergency Medicine."
 More than 70 Fellows of the IFEM have been inducted since 2000, when it was first awarded at the 8th ICEM; new fellows are inducted biennially at the ICEM.
 The IFEM Humanitarian Award was established in 2000 and is given to either an individual physician or an organization whose work "has a major humanitarian or public health benefit."
-It has been awarded 11 times since it was first inaugurated in 2004 at the 10th ICEM, twice to organizations and nine times to individuals.
+It was first inaugurated in 2004 at the 10th ICEM, and on the first 11 occasions it was given twice to organizations and nine times to individuals.